Comparing Baudax Bio (BXRX) and Its Competitors

-Baudax Bio (NASDAQ: BXRX) is one of 27 publicly-traded companies in the “Miscellaneous health & allied services, not elsewhere classified” industry, but how does it weigh in compared to its rivals?
-We will compare Baudax Bio to similar companies based on the strength of its valuation, profitability, institutional ownership, risk, dividends, analyst recommendations and earnings.
+Baudax Bio (NASDAQ: BXRX) is one of 27 public companies in the “Miscellaneous health & allied services, not elsewhere classified” industry, but how does it contrast to its peers?
+We will compare Baudax Bio to similar businesses based on the strength of its risk, institutional ownership, earnings, analyst recommendations, valuation, profitability and dividends.

+10.4% of Baudax Bio shares are owned by institutional investors.
+Comparatively, 44.3% of shares of all “Miscellaneous health & allied services, not elsewhere classified” companies are owned by institutional investors.
+2.6% of Baudax Bio shares are owned by insiders.
+Comparatively, 25.9% of shares of all “Miscellaneous health & allied services, not elsewhere classified” companies are owned by insiders.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a company will outperform the market over the long term.

-This table compares Baudax Bio and its rivals top-line revenue, earnings per share and valuation.
+This table compares Baudax Bio and its peers revenue, earnings per share (EPS) and valuation.

 |Gross Revenue